nbouvrette/svgfallback/README.md

 _This script is stand alone and does not required any external library._

+Since version 1.1 (including the minified version), `window.addEventListener` is no longer Polyfilled by default.
+It is suggested to use a more complete Polyfill such as https://github.com/nbouvrette/eventListenerPolyfill for better overall supportability.
+Otherwise it is possible to use the minified version including IE6-IE8 support without using an event listerner Polyfill: `svgfallbackWithAttachEvent.min.js`

 ### Size

 - Full version: 2.5k
-- Minified: 0.8k
+- Minified: 0.65k
-- Minified & Compressed: 0.6k
+- Minified & Compressed: 0.53k

 ### Supports
  - Browsers: IE6 and up, Android Browser 2 and up, any other browsers (which might bypass the script)